Kikobeats/tom/README.md

 ### as microservice

-Just execute `tom` and the server will be start:
+Just execute `tom` and the server will start:

 ![](https://i.imgur.com/qrr67O7.png)

-To view details for a command at any time use `tom --help`
+To see details of a command use `tom --help`

 Also declare it as part of your npm scripts: